Home » XP Tweaks

 Indexing Service in Windows XP

 There is a reserved portion in the HardDisk called PageFile or SwapFile.
 This portion of HardDisk can be used as an Extension to the actual Physical Memory (RAM).
-In XP, the PageFile is, by default allocated 1.5X times of physical memory.
-We can optimize the PageFile based on the amount of Physical memory.
-Normally, if the Physical Memory is more than 512 MB, we need not have PageFile 1.5X times of Physical Memory.
+In XP, the PageFile is, by default, allocated 1.5X times of physical memory.
+We can optimize the PageFile based on the amount of physical memory.
+Usually, if the Physical Memory is more than 512 MB, we need not have PageFile 1.5X times of Physical Memory.
 Rarely will we need that much PageFile.
-Best optimization for systems that have more than 512 MB memory would be to have 1:1 PageFile.
+The best optimization for systems that have more than 512 MB of memory would be to have a 1:1 PageFile.
 For systems with less than 512 MB RAM, keep the default setting.

 Here is the procedure to change PageFile Size: